I don’t get it.

 - spend 100 hours learning Google AdWords (or just hire someone who knows it) and invest $50,000 in Google ads to make $500,000 in sales.

 Which one do you think is the most likely to pan out?

-If you know your costs and margins of your products, AdWords is a really easy way to get your money’s worth, often boasting an ROI in the hundreds of percentage points.
+If you know the costs and margins of your products, AdWords is a really easy way to get your money’s worth, often boasting a ROI in the hundreds of percentage points.

 (Image source: Sponsored Linx)

 If you don’t know what ROI means, it stands for return on investment.
 In this example, for every $100 spent on the ads, you would make $330.40 back.

 So, you could turn $100 into $430.30 and thus quadruple your money.

 A ROI like this is not uncommon with AdWords, and, if you get it right, a 900% ROI, as with my friend who wants to 10x his money, is definitely within reach.

 But, let me start at the beginning.